 Blend in a Second Color

-Once you have added the lightest color around the entire shade, go back in with a second color.
+Once you have added the lightest color around the entire shade, add a second color.
 Use the same paper towel technique to blend the excess color into the surrounding fabric.
+Expect that the watercolors will be unpredictable and organic in how they drip, bleed, and blend on cloth.

 Continue Adding New Colors

-At times, it might be helpful to let the paint dry completely to see what it looks like.
-If the paint dries and you see spots needing some work, go back in and add more paint at that point.
+You might need to wait until the paint is fully dry to see what it looks like.
+Once dry, you might see spots needing some work.
+Painting with watercolor is a forgiving process; there's no harm in adding more paint at any point.